-The following document is an office consolidation of the Official Plan of the City of Brantford.
-The Official Plan was originally approved by the Minister of Municipal Affairs on November 4, 1987.
-The consolidation incorporates all amendments that have since been approved and which are in effect as indicated in the List of Revisions.
-All modifications to the text and maps are identified by a note in the right hand margin.
-All deferrals and referrals are noted in the right hand margin.
+The following document is an office consolidation of the Official Plan of the City of Brantford originally approved by the Minister of Municipal Affairs on November 4, 1987.
+It includes all modifications to the text and map, identified by a note in the right hand margin.
 As deferred or referred sections are dealt with, the appropriate changes will be included and noted in the text and/or maps.